alien260093/Moodboard-Website/README.md

 what queries might you need to write (between and across tables) allowing for good information storage and retrieval Potential data query types needed:
 - exact match(search bar), nearest neighbour(recent moodboards)
-- Insertion, deletion and update queries end. use canva.
+- Insertion, deletion and update queries for moodboards and during moodboard editing.

+use lucidchart

 c) Create test data to enter into your backend - manually enter some test data to check the structure works and then work on collecting/creating more data to import in Excel or manually. this will take very long :(